 Academic results: Excellent.
 Pinewood is a strong academic school which can and does support the brightest and best.
 Around a third of leavers win a scholarship to their chosen senior school, with a firm clutch of 4/5 academic scholarships bagged each year.
 Saying that, I am assured that the school is most definitely not a hot house – admission is wholly non-selective and there is a broad church of abilities in all areas.
 Indeed, led by head Philip Hoyland, the school is a strong believer in developing emotional intelligence over intellectual intelligence.
 Academics aren’t everything – it is more important to be prepared to have a go.

 Common Entrance is still going strong, although history, geography and TPE (theology, philosophy and ethics) have been replaced by an internal programme with extended essays and projects – a robust syllabus that allows for collaborative work and team building.
 Learning is encouraged for the love of it and cross-curricular themes run throughout these subjects.
 There are no plans to move away from CE altogether.
-Latin is taught in Years 7 and 8 with some classical civilisation from Year 5, although there is talk of the subject being replaced by computer science.
+Latin is taught in Years 6, 7 and 8 to the top two sets with others doing Computer Coding and STEAM (Science, technology, engineering, arts and Maths).
 In fact, STEAM all round is strong, with smart new science labs with all the gadgets and fiddly bits.